 - Provide minutes of meetings, as well as any other materials that are sent to members.

 - Make no commitments for the advisor without his/her consent.

 - Do not assume the advisor will continue to serve as an advisor for the succeeding year unless the advisor agrees.

-- Consult the advisor before any changes in the structure or policies of the organization are made and before any major projects are undertaken.
+- Consult the advisor before any changes in the organization's structure or policies are made and before any major projects are undertaken.